neocollege/textSummarizerGPT/README.md

 # textSummarizerGPT
-A model to summarize research paper based on OpenAI's GPT3
+A model to summarize research papers based on OpenAI's GPT3